-Pre-requisites are approximations of the necessary specific or general academic knowledge, background, or semester classification required to succeed academically in a specific course.
-To enroll in some courses, you may need to have completed the pre-requisite course or courses which will be listed in the course description in this guidebook or in the General Bulletin.
+Prerequisites are approximations of the necessary specific or general academic knowledge, background, or semester classification required to succeed academically in a specific course.
+To enroll in some courses, you may need to complete prerequisite courses which are listed in the course description in this guidebook or in the General Bulletin.

-Co-requisite courses indicate the courses required to be taken simultaneously.
-Some science courses have a required laboratory which must be taken as a co-requisite or at the same time as the given course.
-These courses are also indicated in the course description.
+Corequisite courses indicate courses required to be taken simultaneously.
+Some science courses have a required laboratory, which must be taken as a co-requisite or at the same time as the given course.
+Corequisite courses are indicated in the course description.